FLYING IN AN ULTRALIGHT AIRCRAFT ABOVE LOS ANGELES

 AERIAL PHOTOGRAPHYBut there's another story about Zamperini who became the biographical war drama movie Unbroken directed by Angelina Jolie: During World War II Lou's B-24 bomber fell into see near Palmyra Island, he survived and was rescued by the Japanese after drifting 47 days in a life raft, off the Marshall Islands.

 View from the cockpit towards Long Beach just after we reached height

 Panoramic view of the Palos Verdes Peninsula and the Pacific coastline

 In the south of Los Angeles above King Harbor Marina at Redondo Beach

-Jon Thornburgh, former Delta Airlines pilot, flew fighter planes in Vietnam, is sitting behind me and doing all the work while i'm doing aerial photography...
+Jon Thornburgh, a former Delta Airlines pilot who flew fighter planes in Vietnam, behind me doing all the work while i'm doing aerial photography.

 Intersection of Imperial Highway and San Diego Freeway in Los Angeles